 - Noisier than some other models

 With over 100 years of experience, DeLonghi has a well-established reputation for providing best-in-class coffee makers for professionals and at-home coffee enthusiasts alike.

-Breville’s Barista Express features an integrated conical burr grinder, which produces a full-bodied espresso flavour.
-The bean hopper can hold up to half a pound of beans, meaning you won’t have to refill it every time you want a fresh cup.
+Breville’s Barista Express features an integrated conical burr grinder, which produces a full-bodied espresso flavor.
+The bean hopper can hold up to half a pound of beans, meaning you won’t have to refill it every time you want a fresh, new cup.

-There’s very little wait time thanks to the instant hot feature, and there’s also a temperature control so you can make your coffee extra hot.
+There’s very little wait time thanks to the instant hot feature on this coffee machine, and there’s also a temperature control so you can make your coffee water extra hot.

 - More compact than other models